 A Virtual Memorial Foundation

-is hosting the Internet based project “A Virtual Memorial”, launched on 1.1.2000 as the first memorial, but this project cannot be thought with the creator’s, Agricola de Cologne, history and the key incident, the fall of the Berlin Wall in 1989, which again was the initial motivation for Agricola de Cologne to realise between 1991-1998 the artistic memorial project “A Living Memorial Spaces of Art – featuring “1000 Years, 50 Years, and still so terribly young” – launched on 27 January 1995 on occasion of the 50th return of the Liberation of Auschwitz and the end of World War II.
+is hosting the Internet based project “A Virtual Memorial”, launched on 1.1.2000 as the first memorial, but this project cannot be thought without the creator’s, Agricola de Cologne, history and the key incident, the fall of the Berlin Wall in 1989, which again was the initial motivation for Agricola de Cologne to realise between 1991-1998 the artistic memorial project “A Living Memorial Spaces of Art – featuring “1000 Years, 50 Years, and still so terribly young” – launched on 27 January 1995 on occasion of the 50th return of the Liberation of Auschwitz and the end of World War II.
 After 43 exhibition presentations in Poland, Czech Republik, Belgium and Germany, the memorial project was destroyed by an evil attack at the end of 1998.